 Prime Minister Boris Johnson hopes to provide 13 million of the UK’s most vulnerable people with the vaccine by mid-February.

-According to vaccine minister Nadhim Zahawi, just ten per cent of that figure has been managed since rollout began on December 8 nationwide.
+According to vaccine minister Nadhim Zahawi, just 10% of that figure has been managed since rollout began on December 8 nationwide.

-It has been estimated that around 10,000 doses of the Pfizer vaccine have been delivered in Lincolnshire so far, with more than 7,000 Oxford doses arriving in the county this week.
+It has been estimated that around 10,000 doses of the Pfizer vaccine have been delivered in Lincolnshire so far, with over 7,000 Oxford doses arriving in the county this week.